How does this medication work? What will it do for me?

 Each oval, white, biconvex tablet, with one side scored and engraved "PRO" over ".25" and the other side plain, contains 0.25 mg of alprazolam.
 Nonmedicinal ingredients: microcrystalline cellulose, lactose monohydrate, croscarmellose sodium, and magnesium stearate.

 Each oval, peach, biconvex tablet, with one side scored and engraved "PRO" over ".5" and the other side plain, contains 0.5 mg of alprazolam.
-Nonmedicinal ingredients: microcrystalline cellulose, lactose monohydrate, croscarmellose sodium, magnesium stearate, and FD&C yellow #6.
+Nonmedicinal ingredients: microcrystalline cellulose, lactose monohydrate, croscarmellose sodium, magnesium stearate, and FD&C Yellow No. 6.

 Each oval, lavender, biconvex tablet, with one side scored and engraved "PRO" over "1" and the other side plain, contains 1 mg of alprazolam.
-Nonmedicinal ingredients: microcrystalline cellulose, lactose monohydrate, croscarmellose sodium, magnesium stearate, FD&C red #30 and FD&C blue #2.
+Nonmedicinal ingredients: microcrystalline cellulose, lactose monohydrate, croscarmellose sodium, magnesium stearate, FD&C Red No. 30, and FD&C Blue No. 2.

 How should I use this medication?